When you think about how to financially prepare for divorce, what comes to mind?

 And while in retrospect I can appreciate her decision, the financial cost to her - and the emotional cost to me, was immense.

 As I recall, she waived her rights to my father’s pension, took out a mortgage at 11% interest, and worked multiple jobs to make it work.
+Not exactly a recipe for long-term financial success.

 Meanwhile, 14-year-old me was not ready to be a homeowner, spending my weekends cutting grass, cleaning gutters, fixing leaky toilets, and raking leaves.